Featured in the San Antonio City Guide

 This San Antonio Mexican seafood joint (see “Seafood” in the Tacopedia) goes all out with the nautical theme.
 The menu is extensive, listing everything from raw oysters and shrimp cocktails to all manner of tacos.
 That’s where Mariscos del Puerto shines.
 There are straightforward seafood tacos, and there are quirky, creative tacos.
 One favorite is the Chilaca, Tierra y Mar taco, a dark green chilaca chile packed with shrimp and skirt steak in a net of melted white cheese that’s finished with a swoosh of cream. temp.mariscosdelpuertosanantonio.com, 10430 Culebra Road, 210-637-9404.

 When Francisco Estrada and his wife, Lizzeth Martinez, immigrated to Texas from Mexico City, they left lucrative careers in law and interior design, respectively.
-A homesickness for tacos overcame them, so the couple opened their food truck, Naco Mexican Eatery, in 2018, featuring a mix of Mexico City classics and San Antonio stalwarts.
-The taco de chilaquiles, saucy and crunchy with fluffy scrambled eggs on a nixtamalized blue corn tortilla, is happily paired with bacon, egg, and cheese on flour.
-Prized, funky huitlacoche is available, and melted-cheese costras are billed as “keto” tortillas.
-In 2021, Estrada and Martinez expanded to a brick-and-mortar near the airport.
-They also added pan dulces and a slew of new menu items, including chicharrón en salsa roja tossed with grilled, chopped octopus. nacomexican.com, 2015 NE I-410 Loop, 210-610-5136.
+A homesickness overcame them, so the couple opened their food truck, Naco Mexican Eatery, in 2018, featuring a mix of Mexico City classics and San Antonio stalwarts.
+Pair taco de chilaquiles, saucy and crunchy, with fluffy scrambled eggs on a nixtamalized blue corn tortilla, alongside bacon, egg, and cheese on flour.
+Prized, funky huitlacoche is available, as are melted-cheese costras billed as “keto” tortillas.
+In 2021, Estrada and Martinez expanded to a brick-and-mortar near the airport, where they added pan dulces and new menu items, including chicharrón en salsa roja tossed with grilled, chopped octopus. nacomexican.com, 310 West Grayson, 210-610-5136.

 Ray’s Drive Inn